 Prof. Dalley has been teaching physics courses from non-science majors to graduate students at SMU since 2006.
-PHYS 1301 is his favorite course, which he developed over several years and for which he wrote a textbook.
-In 2013, Prof. Dalley received both an Outstanding Professor Rotunda Award and the Provost's Teaching Recognition Award.
+PHYS 1301 is a course he has developed over several years and for which he wrote a textbook.
+Prof. Dalley has received both an Outstanding Professor Rotunda Award and the Provost's Teaching Recognition Award.
 At SMU he also directs science outreach programs and professional development courses for high-school physics teachers.